smartcontractkit/chainlink-tron/docs/gauntlet/deployment.md

 #### RDD

-- Note the address of the aggregator, it will be needed later for RDD
+- Note the address of the aggregator, it will be needed later for RDD and as an input for other contract deployments

 ### Deploy an Aggregator Proxy